StartWork: Jobs for People on Income Support

 - A building maintenance position with a multi-lingual supervisor.

-Ending 300 Albertans’ need for Income Support is the shared goal of StartWork.
+Ending 300 Calgarians’ need for Income Support is the shared goal of StartWork.
 This uncommon way of funding the work is called outcomes procurement.
+Outcomes procurement puts everyone on the same team:

 Get Involved